ZeroDayArcade/Pong-Homebrew-GBA/README.md

 <a href="https://www.youtube.com/shorts/auvxesBrZwU">Connecting a Game Boy Advance SP to the Internet</a>
 <a href="https://www.youtube.com/shorts/94pTU2rXiVE">Multiplayer Quake 1 on a Nintendo DS vs PC Player: Crossplay</a>
 <a href="https://zerodayarcade.com/tutorials/anbernic-rg353-quake-multiplayer">Tutorial - Crossplay Quake on Anbernic RG353PS vs PC</a>
-<a href="https://github.com/ZeroDayArcade/RG353-WiFi-Penetration-Tool">Hacking WiFi Networks with the Anbernic Handhelds</a>
+<a href="https://github.com/ZeroDayArcade/RG353-WiFi-Penetration-Tool">WiFi Penetration Testing with Anbernic Handhelds</a>

 **Penetration Testing:**
-<a href="https://github.com/ZeroDayArcade/capture-pmkid-wpa-wifi-hacking">Capturing PMKID from WiFi Networks</a>
+<a href="https://github.com/ZeroDayArcade/capture-pmkid-wpa-wifi-hacking">Capturing PMKID from a Wireless Router</a>
-<a href="https://github.com/ZeroDayArcade/wpa-password-cracking-with-pmkid/">Cracking WiFi Passwords with PMKID</a>
+<a href="https://github.com/ZeroDayArcade/wpa-password-cracking-with-pmkid/">Cracking Passwords with PMKID</a>
 <a href="https://github.com/ZeroDayArcade/capture-handshake-wpa-wifi-hacking">Capturing 4-Way Handshake from WPA/WPA2 Networks</a>
 <a href="https://github.com/ZeroDayArcade/cracking-wpa-with-handshake">Cracking WPA/WPA2 Passwords with 4-Way Handshake</a>